awsdocs/aws-systems-manager-user-guide/doc_source/automation-tutorial-update-patch-linux-ami.md

 + Install additional software packages\.

 **Before you begin**
 Before you begin working with runbooks, configure roles and, optionally, EventBridge for Automation\.
 For more information, see [Setting up Automation](automation-setup.md)\.
 This walkthrough also requires that you specify the name of an AWS Identity and Access Management \(IAM\) instance profile\.
-For more information about creating an IAM instance profile, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
+For more information about creating an IAM instance profile, see [Configure instance permissions for Systems Manager](setup-instance-permissions.md)\.

 The `AWS-UpdateLinuxAmi` runbook accepts the following input parameters\.